Clinical Psychology, Ph.D.

 Normally, four years of residency are required unless transfer of credit is brought in and advanced standing granted.
 While the doctorate is not awarded simply for completion of stated course work, there are basic credit requirements for the degree (133 semester credits).
 Each student is assigned a faculty advisor who assists in the planning of each semester's schedule of courses and supervises the student's progress in the program.
 For transfer credit, see General Academic Information.

-Psychology: Ph.D. students must complete a minimum of 79 semester credits of psychology in addition to a doctoral dissertation.
-These 79 credits include 53 credits in required courses, 12 credits of practicum that must be taken in residence, 4 credits of Master's-level research apprenticeship, and 10 credits of psychology electives.
-Students may apply up to 6 credits of graduate coursework from the Cook School of Intercultural Studies toward the total psychology elective credit requirement.
+Psychology: Ph.D. students must complete a minimum of 81 semester credits of psychology in addition to a doctoral dissertation.
+These 81 credits include 55 credits in required courses, 12 credits of practicum that must be taken in residence, 4 credits of Master's-level research apprenticeship, and 10 credits of psychology electives.
+Students may apply up to 6 credits of graduate course work from the Cook School of Intercultural Studies toward the total psychology elective credit requirement.

-Integration Seminars: All students participate in a series of seminars (12 credits) devoted to the integration of a variety of theological and psychological concepts in research, theory and practice.
+Integration Seminars: All students participate in a series of seminars (10 credits) devoted to the integration of a variety of theological and psychological concepts in research, theory, and practice.

 Dissertation Research: 12 credits of dissertation research are required prior to granting the Ph.D.